 According to the National Psoriasis Foundation, about 7% of people living with PsA will develop an inflammatory eye condition called uveitis.
 This happens when your immune system attacks the uvea, which is the area between the white of your eye and your retina.

 Symptoms of uveitis may include:

 - light sensitivity

-People living with psoriasis have an increased risk of developing PsA.
-Be on the lookout for symptoms like joint pain, stiffness, and swelling, as well as changes that affect your eyes and nails.
+If you live with psoriasis, you have an increased risk of developing PsA.
+Look out for symptoms such as joint pain, stiffness, swelling, and changes to your eyes and nails.